 Based on a dramatic poem by Claude Séran, an overview of the ballet’s action suggests a tale similar to Mikhail Lermontov’s poem about Tamara, the bloodthirsty Circassian queen who availed herself of lovers nightly — only to dispatch them into the Daryal’s river gorge by the next morning – and which the Russian composer Mili Balakirev portrayed so effectively in his tone poem of 1882.

-But I also see similarities to several of the ballets and operas of Alexander von Zemlinsky and Franz Schreker, two Viennese composers who were famously attracted to plot lines that were laced with psycho-sexual overtones.
+[In the underlying story I also see similarities to several of the ballets and operas of Alexander von Zemlinsky and Franz Schreker, two Viennese composers who were famously attracted to plot lines laced with psycho-sexual overtones.]

 A page from Florent Schmitt’s original manuscript for the ballet Oriane et le Prince d’Amour, showing the composer’s characteristically meticulous penmanship.

-In the Rubinstein/Schmitt ballet, the action, which is billed as a “choreographic tragedy” taking place toward the end of the 14th century near Avignon, is as follows:
+The Rubinstein/Séran/Schmitt ballet was billed as a “choreographic tragedy” taking place toward the end of the 14th century near Avignon in France.
+The action of the ballet is described by Margaret Crossland in her 1995 book Ballet Carnival as follows:

 In the first staging of Oriane et le Prince d’Amour, the role of Death was danced by Lucien Legrand.
 Following his career on the stage, Legrand would serve as a highly sought-after ballet coach, including for the actress Audrey Hepburn in the movie Funny Face.
 (Photo: David Seymour, 1956)